 In most healthy people, a single, specific food will not directly cause constipation.
 However, certain diets can contribute to it.
 People with chronic constipation may also find that specific foods impact their symptoms.

 Occasional constipation is common, and most people will experience it at some point in life.
-However, 2–27% of the population experience chronic constipation, which is persistent.
+However,

 According to the National Health Service (NHS), people are more likely to experience constipation if they: